reflex-dev/reflex-web/docs/ai_builder/integrations/databricks.md

+---
+tags: Data Infrastructure
+description: Connect with Databricks to run data pipelines and advanced analytics seamlessly.
+---

 # Databricks Integration

 The **Databricks Integration** allows your app to connect to a Databricks workspace, query data from warehouses, and use catalogs and schemas directly in your app.
 This integration supports secure authentication via tokens and can be configured per environment.